comunica/Article-SSWS2020-AMF/content/evaluation.md

 and confirms [Hypothesis 1.2](#hypo-combine-2).
 Furthermore, combining our simple and combined BGP algorithm with the triple-based algorithms shows no further statistically significant improvement (_p-values: 0.9484, 0.6689_), which confirms [Hypothesis 1.3](#hypo-combine-3).

+In [](#plot_skip_bgp_heuristic), we show the results where we apply the heuristic for dynamically disabling the BGP heuristic based on different parameter values.
+On average, setting the request size parameter value to 2000 has the lowest average evaluation time for this experiment.
+This case achieves lower evaluation times for 19 of the 20 queries, which is an improvement compared to not using the heuristic.
+This improvement by itself however only small, and not statistically significant (_p-value: 0.1842_).

 #### Caching
 {:.display-block}